Secret Code Book Club for Boys

 1. This is the official site of the Navajo Code Talkers.
 You can also donate to them.
-I might show them the website and see if they want to come up ways to raise money to donate to them.
+I might show them the website and see if they want to come up with ways to raise money to donate to them.

 2. Here’s a great site to make your own Secret Code Wheel.
 You can print this out on heavy paper.
 Be sure not to cut off the black triangle.
 Have the child choose where the black triangle lines up, and then match up the letters in each circle to create the code.
-The key is to know where the black triangle line up!
+The key is to know where the black triangle lines up!